JetBrains/teamcity-documentation/topics/snapshot-dependencies.md

 In terms of snapshot dependencies, a _suitable_ build is a build which can be used instead a queued dependency build within a [build chain](build-chain.md).
 That is, a queued build which is a part of a build chain can be dropped — and the builds depending on it can be made dependent on another queued, running, or already finished "suitable" build.
 This behavior only works when the "_Do not run new build if there is a suitable one_" option of a corresponding snapshot dependency is enabled.

 For a build to be considered "suitable", it should comply with all these conditions:
+* It must belong to the same or the default branch.
 * It must use _the same sources' snapshot_ as the entire queued build chain being processed.
 If the build configurations have the same VCS settings, this means _the same sources' revision_.
 If the VCS settings are different (VCS roots or checkout rules), this means _the revisions taken simultaneously at some moment in time_.
 * It must be successful (if the "_Only use successful builds from suitable ones_" snapshot dependency option is enabled).
 * It must be a usual, not a [personal build](personal-build.md).